Chain-Zeeper/Token-Circulating-Api/README.md

-`watch` specifies the address to sub from total supply `flexible_supply` __`false`__ by default is used if token has flexible supply. if brc20-token is not fully minted set to __`true`__ .Will automaticaly be flagged false internally if fully minted `burn_or_bridge` address where certain funds were burned to or locked permanenly in bridge.
+`watch` specifies the address to sub from total supply `flexible_supply` __`false`__ by default is used if token has flexible supply. if brc20-token is not fully minted set to __`true`__ .Will automaticaly be flagged false internally if fully minted `burn_or_bridge` address where certain funds were burned to or locked permanently in bridge as funds.
 Is optional
 ```json
 {
   "O4DX": {